Marbury, Miller & Evans: Notable achievements

-Pipe & Marbury, from 1854 through 1980, had 76 partners.
+Piper & Marbury, from 1854 through 1980, had 76 partners.
 Law school graduating partners included: 30 from the University of Maryland Law School, 14 from Harvard, 9 from the University of Virginia, 3 from the University of Notre Dame, 2 from Georgetown University, 2 from New York University, and 2 from Yale University, with 1 each from the University of Chicago, Columbia University, Duke University, the University of Michigan, University of Pennsylvania, Rutgers University, Washington & Lee University and Western Reserve University.